Available collaboration features

 The collaboration capabilities are provided by three easy-to-integrate plugins delivering different features – comments, track changes and revision history.
 You will find more information about each feature in the dedicated guides.
 You may also look for additional interesting details and examples in the Collaborative writing in CKEditor 5 blog post after reading these guides.

 These features can be used stand-alone or together, depending on the users’ needs.
 The collaboration can also be either in real-time or asynchronous.

 The comments feature lets the users add sidenotes to marked fragments of the document, including text and block elements such as images.
-It also allows the users to discuss in threads and resolve comments when they finish the discussion.
+It also allows the users to discuss in threads and remove comments when they finish the discussion.

 You can define where you want to store the comments data.
 In order to load and save it, you will also need to provide a proper integration with your database.
 If you want to automatically synchronize the comments discussion between users, you can also use comments as a part of the real-time collaboration.

 Comment threads can be displayed in a sidebar or inline:

 Refer to the Comments overview for more information.

 # Track changes

 The track changes feature brings automatic suggestion marking for the document as you change it.
 When editing the document, the user is able to switch to the track changes mode.
 All their changes will then create suggestions that can be accepted or discarded.